 In light of the COVID-19 pandemic, the NWTRPA recognizes that priorities of Generations on the Move must shift in order to keep the health of our Elders and older adults as a central focus to the program.
-In order to keep our Elders and older adults safe and healthy, connecting in-person is not possible right now.
-Please visit our Intergenerational Connections Resources page and/or get in touch at email@example.com for support.
+In order to keep our Elders and older adults safe and healthy, connecting in-person requires extra care right now.
+Please visit our Intergenerational Connections Resources page and/or get in touch at firstname.lastname@example.org for support.

 Generations on the Move (GOM, previously known as Active Healthy Intergenerational Connections) is a three-year project to demonstrate programming that successfully promotes active, healthy aging in smaller NWT communities.

 The Project is designed to encourage intergenerational connections and increase active living opportunities for older adults.
 It also responds to the Government of the Northwest Territories’ (GNWT) strategies and plans that promote active, healthy living.
 There are many projects in the territory that target specific age categories.
 What makes this opportunity unique is the goal to bring people together in communities across age groups.

 The aim is to create regular, repeated activities and programs in your community instead of one-time events.
 We hope that bringing together different generations for activities will promote the transmission of knowledge and inspire people to lead more active lifestyles.